lustoo/OGB_link_prediction/README.md

 # ogbl-ppa

-We combine node labels with scores given by local similarity measures and use a simple MLP to gain a good performance on the link prediction task.
+We combine node labels with scores calculated by local similarity measures and use a simple MLP for the link prediction task which can obtain good performance.

 ## Requirements